ryuumx/serverless-datalake-on-aws/lab4/README.md

-# Part 5: Visualize
+# Part 4: Visualize Data with Amazon Quicksight

 ## Setting Up QuickSight

-In this step we will visualize it using QuickSight
+In this step we will visualize your datasets using QuickSight

 Login to Amazon Quick Sight Console & complete the registration & sign-up